kajananchinniah/Gameboy-Emulator/README.md

 - Super Mario Land
 - Legend of Zelda Link's Awakening
   - Currently not working; crashes at startup due to STOP instruction (this shouldn't be called)
+- Super Mario Land 2
+  - Currently not working; crashes at startup due to illegal opcode access (this also shouldn't be called...)

 ## Notes on implementation
 Originally, the plan was to write this in modern C++.
 That clearly did not pan out.
 The gameboy instruction set is quite